Install Plex Media Server on Ubuntu 22.04 | 20.04

 sudo ufw enable

-Add the Plex Media Server port 32400; you can customize the port later if you wish; ensure you delete this rule if you allow another and swap it in the Plex Media server dashboard.
+Add the Plex Media Server port 32400; you can customize the port later.
+Ensure you delete this rule if you allow another and swap it in the Plex Media server dashboard:

 sudo ufw allow 32400

-For users with Plex Media Server installed on a remote Ubuntu 22.04 server, you will need to set up an SSH tunnel on your local computer for initial setup to allow outside connections.
+Users with Plex Media Server on a remote Ubuntu server must set up an SSH tunnel on their local computers for initial setup to enable outside connections.

 Example: